madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 Based on these results, `c` is well constrained. `n` is also well defined. `a` and `b` are the most uncertain.

 However, because of the local nature of the estimates these results are not very accurate and differ with the global sensitivity and uncertainty analyses presented below.

 The plots below show a series of graphical representations of the `localsa` results.
 These plots are generated automatically by the code.

-A plot of the Jacobian repesenting the relationships between model parameters and estimated observations:
+A plot of the Jacobian representing the relationships between model parameters and estimated observations:

 ```julia